Fevermap/fevermap/README.md

 ### 4. Help us with design and research

-Browse issues at https://gitlab.com/groups/fevermap/-/issues and chip in the discussion!
+Browse issues at https://gitlab.com/groups/fevermap/-/issues and chip in the discussion on our [Slack channel](https://join.slack.com/t/hackthecrisisfinland/shared_invite/zt-cv34hdk4-hI9chEn0cUF~MAQBFqCvhg)!

 If you come across similar apps or initiatives, add them to the list in issue #1.
 If you want to help with the analysis and science, see issue #14.
 Discussion on what questions to ask is in #15, and UI design in #19 and marketing in #16.